 Waiting to Issue an Assessment

-It takes a few weeks of diligent, consistent learning for a student to be assessment-ready We recommend that you start with 15-questions.
-Increase to 30 questions after more months of regular training.
+It takes a few weeks of diligent, consistent learning for a student to be assessment-ready We recommend that you start with 15-questions, then increase to 30 questions after more months of regular training.
 Give a 50-75 question quiz once a quarter.
+You can also include new multi-choice multi-correct questions to increase difficulty.
 Click here to learn how to issue assessments.

 Checking Goal Compliance Every Week